bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 I take a fairly pessimistic stance on this.
 I think something companies are really excited about is encrypted machine learning.
 What they really want to do is do machine learning on encrypted data, Which of course is kind of just like a way of using cryptography to violate your privacy instead of using it to, what they want to do is do like machine learning on your encrypted, on your end to end encrypted photos or your end to end encrypted messages.
-So it's kind of like, almost like the evil version.
+So it's almost like the evil version.
 I think the good news is those are really impractical.
 I think it's just like, people in the field know this, but encrypted machine learning is just like, you could do it if you want, but it's really expensive.
 And it'll never be, it'll always be like 100 times more expensive than doing it the regular way.